RatJuggler/sync-gandi-dns/README.md

 Alternatively docker build and compose files are available which create a standalone image to run the sync on an hourly schedule.

-Edit the *docker/crontab.txt* file for your domain and preferred timings.
-If you have multiple domains just repeat the entries for each domain.
+Edit the *docker/crontab.txt* file to set your preferred timings.

 Create the image with: `docker build -f docker/Dockerfile -t sync-gandi-dns:local .`

-We need to be careful that the Gandi API key is not included in the image in case it is pushed to a public repository (and it's also just best practice).
-There are a number of ways to inject the key into the image but probably the easiest is to create an
-`env.list` file from the supplied template, set the key in it and then run the image with the `--env-file` option.
-You could also set the domain here if you have a single domain.
+The environment variables should be used to set the domains to update, and the Gandi API key.
+It is important that the API key is not included in the image in case it is pushed to a public repository (and it's also just best practice).
+There are a number of ways to do this but probably the easiest is to create an `env.list` file from the supplied template, set the domains and key in this file and then run the image with the `--env-file` option.

     docker run sync-gandi-dns:local -d --env-file ./docker/env.list